Equality and Diversity

 Are all your services inclusive of people of all genders?

 Our group support and drop-in services are open only to women, including trans women.

-We can support people of all genders in our emergency accommodation either through our refuges or dispersed, independent properties.
+We can support people of all genders in our emergency accommodation either through our refuges (women-only), or our dispersed independent properties.
 We also support families with children of all genders and ages in our safe accommodation, ranging from refuges to dispersed accommodation, depending on individual circumstances.

 Sometimes our refuge and dispersed property spaces won’t be available due to space but we will always support you if we are able to and work hard to offer suitable alternatives to you if we are at full capacity.

 English is not my first language.
 How can you support me?